littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 foundry cache list
 ```

+Most of APIs about sub-sequent model accessing (executing inference) requires the model ID, so the above method to get local models is necessary.
+You may ask to download the available model before running if there is no the expected one.

 ### Available in cloud

-All supported models are in the cloud, indexed in the Azure AI Foundry Catalog, and the available list can be pulled through the following web APIs in the endpoint.
+All supported models are in the cloud, indexed in the Azure AI Foundry Catalog.
+The available list can be pulled through the following web APIs in the Endpoint of localhost.

 ```text
 GET /foundry/list
 ```

-It returns a JSON array that enumerates downloadable model information.
+It returns a JSON array (`[…]`) that enumerates downloadable model information.
 Each model information contains a number of fields, the most important of which are the following.

 - `name` _string_: Model ID (the unique identifier of the model).
 - `displayName` _string_: display name.